-I read last week that Penn Jillette went on a crazy diet and lost a lot of weight.
+Penn Jillette went on a crazy diet and lost a lot of weight.

 First he went on a diet for two weeks that consisted of only 5 potatoes a day, which provides around 800 calories and 20 grams of protein, not enough for most active hamsters.
 Unsurprisingly, he lost 18 pounds after two weeks.
 This is called a monotrophic or mono diet.
-It’s apparently also featured on many pro-anorexic websites according to this article.
+It’s apparently also featured on many pro-anorexic websites according to this article. (this is often the amount of food someone with an active eating disorder might eat)

-He then switched to something called a Nutritarian diet by Dr. Joel Furhman (look it up yourself, no way I’m linking to this diet page) that he described thusly: “Turn on the TV, look at the billboards, read magazines — see all that food?
-I don’t eat any of that.
-I eat no animal products, no refined grains, and extremely low salt, sugar, and oil.”
-By the way, the text at the bottom of Furhman’s diet website: “There is no guarantee of specific results.
+The disclaimer at the bottom of this diet’s website: “There is no guarantee of specific results.
 Results can vary.”
-He’s required to put that there by law because by now it’s well-established that diets don’t work to produce sustainable weight loss, results cannot be predicted with any degree of accuracy, and within 3 to 5 years most or all weight is regained…and because his diet is no different.
-This is Penn’s moment to pull the curtain aside and expose who the Wizard really is, but no. Instead he just goes on the diet.
+They are legally required to put that there because it’s well-established that diets don’t work to produce sustainable weight loss, results cannot be predicted with any degree of accuracy, and within 3 to 5 years most or all weight is regained…and because this diet is no different.
+This is Penn’s moment to pull the curtain aside and expose this diet for what it really is, but no. Instead he just goes on the diet.

 More tidbits from the Sad and Curious Food Ramblings of Penn Jillette with a little of my own interpretations thrown in: